-Airflow Modeling over a Flying Bird, CFD Simulation
+Airflow Modeling over a Flying Bird, ANSYS Fluent CFD Simulation Training

 In this project, the flow field corresponds to a flying bird has been investigated.

 This product includes a Mesh file and a comprehensive Training Movie.

 There are some free products to check our service quality.